-What is erythritol?
-With zero calories and seemingly less of a threat than aspartame, erythritol has gained popularity as a sweetener.
+You may have heard of this common no-calorie sweetener, but exactly what is erythritol?
+With zilch for calories and seemingly less of a threat than aspartame, erythritol has gained popularity as a sweetener.
 It’s occurs naturally in some fruits and fermented foods, but is more often than not man-made from GMO cornstarch.
 Even in low amounts, erythritol can cause a slew of awful symptoms, such as stomachache, headache, and diarrhea.
 It may be tempting to use it as a guilt-free way of enjoying some of your favorite drinks and meals, but there is a catch!
 The reason you don’t consume any calories or sugar from it is because your body can’t break it down.
 That’s right, despite it traveling through your body, erythritol doesn’t get metabolized.
 (1) But that’s not the end of it.
 Learn more about the side effects that come with consuming this sweetener!

 Here are 7 erythritol side effects to watch out for: